humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-11-27-computer-science-in-javascript-quicksort.md

     Move the left pointer to the right by one and the right pointer to the left by one.
   </li>
   <li>
-    If the left pointer and right pointer don&#8217;t meet, go to step 1.
+    If the left pointer and right pointer don't meet, go to step 1.
   </li>
 </ol>

-As with many algorithms, it&#8217;s easier to understand partitioning by looking at an example.
+As with many algorithms, it's easier to understand partitioning by looking at an example.
 Suppose you have the following array:

     var items = [4, 2, 6, 5, 3, 9];

 There are many approaches to calculating the pivot value.
 Some algorithms select the first item as a pivot.
-That&#8217;s not the best selection because it gives worst-case performance on already sorted arrays.
-It&#8217;s better to select a pivot in the middle of the array, so consider 5 to be the pivot value (length of array divided by 2).
+That's not the best selection because it gives worst-case performance on already sorted arrays.
+It's better to select a pivot in the middle of the array, so consider 5 to be the pivot value (length of array divided by 2).
 Next, start the left pointer at position 0 in the right pointer at position 5 (last item in the array).
 Since 4 is less than 5, move the left pointer to position 1.
 Since 2 is less than 5, move the left pointer to position 2.
 Now 6 is not less than 5, so the left pointer stops moving and the right pointer value is compared to the pivot.
 Since 9 is greater than 5, the right pointer is moved to position 4.
 The value 3 is not greater than 5, so the right pointer stops.
-Since the left pointer is at position 2 and the right pointer is at position 4, the two haven&#8217;t met and the values 6 and 3 should be swapped.
+Since the left pointer is at position 2 and the right pointer is at position 4, the two haven't met and the values 6 and 3 should be swapped.

 Next, the left pointer is increased by one in the right pointer is decreased by one.
 This results in both pointers at the pivot value (5).
 That signals that the operation is complete.
 Now all items in the array to the left of the pivot are less than the pivot and all items to the right of the pivot are greater than the pivot.
-Keep in mind that this doesn&#8217;t mean the array is sorted right now, only that there are two sections of the array: the section where all values are less than the pivot and the section were all values are greater than the pivot.
+Keep in mind that this doesn't mean the array is sorted right now, only that there are two sections of the array: the section where all values are less than the pivot and the section were all values are greater than the pivot.
 See the figure below.

 [<img src="/images/wp-content/uploads/2012/11/quicksort_partition1.png" alt="Quicksort step-by-step" title="" width="600" height="944" class="alignnone size-full wp-image-3270" />][1]

-The implementation of a partition function relies on there being a `swap()` function, so here&#8217;s the code for that:
+The implementation of a partition function relies on there being a `swap()` function, so here's the code for that:

     function swap(items, firstIndex, secondIndex){
         var temp = items[firstIndex];